HomeCriticality / Criticality

 Criticality

-Not all assets are equally important to a system; some assets are highly critical to achieving a system’s Level of Service goals and others are much less so.
+Not all assets are equally important to a utility’s systems.
+Some assets are highly critical to achieving a system’s Level of Service goals and others are much less so.
 Criticality is the measure of risk associated with an asset.
-Projects and activities should be prioritized based on criticality analysis in order to use limited financial and personnel resources efficiently.
-To determine where to allocate resources, it is important to determine which assets are the most likely to fail and the consequences if the failure occurs.
+Projects and preventative maintenance activities should be prioritized based on criticality analysis to use limited financial and personnel resources efficiently.
+To determine where to allocate resources, it is important to determine which assets are the most likely to fail and which assets have the most detrimental consequences if a failure occurs.

-Furthermore, the criticality of assets is system specific.
-Certain assets or types of assets may be critical in one location but less critical in another.
-System staff must examine the assets in their inventory carefully to determine which assets are critical and why.
+Determining the critical nature of assets is specific to your utility.
+Some assets or types of assets may be critical at one utility and not another or even similar assets but in different locations in the same utility system.
+Utility staff must examine the assets in their inventory carefully to determine which assets are critical and why.

 To determine which assets are critical, two questions are important:

-- How likely the asset is to fail (probability of failure)?
+1. How likely is the asset to fail (probability of failure)?

 Not all assets are equally important